-The top 5 lakeside patios in Toronto
+The top 10 lakeside patios in Toronto

 This Harbourfront spot has all the bells and whistles necessary for a killer patio.
 It has an amazing view of the lake, a menu with all the pub grub you could ever want and enough room for you and 250 of your friends.

-This popular brewery can accommodate 300 people spread out over three patios.
+This popular brewery can accommodate hundreds of people spread out over three patios.
 Snag a Muskoka chair perched over the water and take in the view.
 Of course, the bar menu here makes beer its focus, serving its namesake draughts, casks and bottles from the cellar.

 Next to Sugar Beach, this vast lake-facing terrace attached to the Corus Building is the perfect spot to kick back over drinks.
 It's most inviting in the sun-drenched afternoon.

+The restaurant located in the Scarborough Bluffs has a wraparound patio that sits right on the water.
+Take in all the aquatic activity going on in the Bluffs on a sunny afternoon.

+While the Harbourfront cafe is open year-round, it's particularly sweet in the summer with its sprawling patio overlooking the Natrel Pond and Lake Ontario beyond that.

-Hector Vasquez at The Slip
+Hector Vasquez at Goodman Pub.
+With files from Amy Grief.

 Join the conversation Load comments